 Examples of organisations with business audiences

 - Professional Bodies

 - Legal Sector

-Unlike with consumer audiences, business audiences do not require explicit opt-in consent and can continue to rely on legitimate interests as their legal basis for processing corporate customer data, but your organisation will also have to tighten up current processes.
-Organisations will need to conduct and document a Legitimate Interest Assessment (LIA) where you will have to demonstrate, if challenged, that your organisation can legally rely on this basis for marketing and new business development.
-The key to this strategy is ongoing and renewed engagement – which we can help you with – otherwise it will be difficult to argue that a prospect is still interested in your services if they have not engaged with your organisation in a reasonable amount of time in which the age of data and legitimate interest becomes your biggest problem.
+Unlike with consumer audiences, business audiences do not require explicit opt-in consent and can continue to rely on legitimate interests as their legal basis for processing corporate customer data, but your organisation have to tighten up current processes.
+Organisations have to conduct and document a Legitimate Interest Assessment (LIA) where you need to demonstrate, if challenged, that your organisation can legally rely on this basis for marketing and new business development.
+The key to this strategy is ongoing and renewed engagement – which we can help you with – otherwise it is difficult to argue that a prospect is still interested in your services if they have not engaged with your organisation in a reasonable amount of time in which the age of data and legitimate interest becomes your biggest problem.

 Get in touch with us to discuss how we can help organisations like yours to develop trusted compliant relationships built on continuous engagement strategies.

 What the GDPR means for Panasonic’s B2B marketing

 Why Consent isn’t always the Holy Grail for the Membership Sector